What is risk in investment? Generally speaking, risk is the chance that a result or…

 Saving vs Investing

 Everyone should save their money; this goes without saying.
-Yet combining savings with investing is crucial to achieve balance when it comes to building your financial future.
+Yet combining savings with investing is crucial to achieving balance when it comes to building your financial future.

-Savings is crucial, especially as a safety net for your finances.
-It is also a great tool to kick some short-term goals and be a ‘liquid’ asset to any purchases you need to make.
+Savings accounts are crucial, especially as a safety net for your finances.
+They are also a great tool to kick some short-term goals and provide a liquid asset for any purchases you need to make.
+You might keep your savings in a standard bank account, where your funds are secure and readily accessible.

 Unlike saving, investing is indeed riskier and less liquid, yet it can give out higher returns in the long run and beat factors such as inflation, where savings can often disappoint.
 Investing is great for long term goals, as over the long term, it can far outshine normal savings in performance.